 Combining Still Hunting with Other Tactics

-Still hunting blends naturally with other methods.
+Still hunting blends naturally with other hunting methods.
 You might still hunt slowly toward a known bedding area, then sit and watch for an extended period before moving again.
 You can still hunt between stand sites, or use it to relocate after a morning sit.
 Some hunters carry calls and pause to make a soft grunt or bleat during long stops.
 The technique is flexible, which is part of its appeal.

 Common Mistakes